 Since 1956, Orewa College has been operating as a supportive and challenging centre of learning, promoting high levels of academic achievement in co-curricular activities.
 With a focus on preparing students for the future, Orewa College strives to incorporate unique educational experiences within the classroom.

 As a large Year 7-13 school of almost 2000 students, Orewa College has been working on implementing VR (Virtual Reality) within the classroom.
 As the first school in New Zealand to adopt a BYOD (Bring Your Own Device) model, Orewa College believed VR was the next space of innovation they wanted to explore.

-As a thought leader in education across New Zealand, Orewa College, with the help of New Era, deployed an HP EliteDesk 800 G3 Tower with a dedicated GTX 1080 to support the HTC Vive Pro VR headset.
+As a thought leader in education across New Zealand, Orewa College, with the help of New Era Technology, deployed an HP EliteDesk 800 G3 Tower with a dedicated GTX 1080 to support the HTC Vive Pro VR headset.
 The school was also fortunate enough to win New Era’s competition and receive an HP Z VR Backpack with HTC Vive VR headset.
-Optimised for free roaming, the VR backpack allows students to immerse themselves in a range of virtual experiences.
+Optimised for free-roaming, the VR backpack allows students to immerse themselves in a range of virtual experiences.